 Creating on-call schedules that take employee preferences and capabilities into account not only improves team morale but also leads to better outcomes for the business, as employees are more likely to perform well when they feel supported and not overworked.

-There are a number of ways on-call schedules can be configured, ranging from simple, single-person-at-a-time schedules rotating weekly, to complex, multi-layered, and unevenly distributed schedules involving dozens of people.
+There are several ways on-call schedules can be configured, ranging from simple, single-person-at-a-time schedules rotating weekly, to complex, multi-layered, and unevenly distributed schedules involving dozens of people.
 The good news?
 We’re going to cover them all.

 Let’s say we have a team of seven people, and they’re all equally capable of handling issues when they arise.
 They decide they want two people on the schedule at once so there’s backup and teamwork during incidents—a very sensible choice.